Joshua Walker - Custom Home Builder, Real Estate Developer, Designer and Investor - 1972 -

 Austin returned to Louisiana to recruit settlers.
 He offered land at 12 cents per acre, which was 10% of what comparable acreage sold for in the United States.
 The Settlers were required to satisfy four regulations:

 - James Walker, one of Stephen F. Austin's Old Three Hundred colonists, was born in 1756.
 During the American Revolution he served in Orange County, Virginia, and Virginia Continental line units.
 He married Catherine Miller on September 9, 1783, and they had fourteen children, including Susanna, who later married Philip Singleton.
 They lived in Virginia and Kentucky before moving to Texas in 1824.
 Walker received a Spanish land grant of one league on July 21, 1824 located on New Years and Woodward creeks in present Washington County, TX.
-The 1826 census lists him as a farmer and stock raiser over fifty years of age, with a wife over fifty, three children, and four slaves.
-Walker suffered loses in property and health during the Runaway Scrape and died in 1837 in Washington County. he is buried in Peach Creek
+The 1826 census lists him as a farmer and stock raiser over fifty years of age, with a wife over fifty and three children.
+Walker suffered loses in property and health during the Runaway Scrape and died in 1837 in Washington County.
+He is buried in Peach Creek Cemetery in Brazos County, Texas.
+There is no tombstone.

 From the Texas State Historical Society